yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 ![After import data to source-replica](/images/migrate/after-import-data-to-sr.png)

 At [cutover to target](#cutover-to-the-target), applications stop writing to the source database and start writing to the target YugabyteDB database.
-After the cutover process is complete, YB Voyager keeps the source-replica database synchronized with changes from the target Yugabyte DB as shown in the following illustration:
+After the cutover process is complete, Voyager keeps the source-replica database synchronized with changes from the target Yugabyte database as shown in the following illustration:

 ![After cutover](/images/migrate/cutover-to-target.png)